jknack/handlebars.java/README.md

 ### string helpers
  Functions like abbreviate, capitalize, join, dateFormat, yesno, etc., are available from [StringHelpers] (https://github.com/jknack/handlebars.java/blob/master/handlebars/src/main/java/com/github/jknack/handlebars/helper/StringHelpers.java).

+> NOTE: You need to register string helpers (they are not added by default)

+### conditional helpers
+ Functions like eq, neq, lt, gt, and, or, not, etc., are available from [ConditionalHelpers] (https://github.com/jknack/handlebars.java/blob/master/handlebars/src/main/java/com/github/jknack/handlebars/helper/ConditionalHelpers.java).

+> NOTE: You need to register conditional helpers (they are not added by default)

 ### TypeSafe Templates
  TypeSafe templates are created by extending the ```TypeSafeTemplate``` interface.
 For example: